npgsql/doc/conceptual/Npgsql/connection-string-parameters.md

 ------------------------ | ------------------------------------------------------------ | -------
 Timeout                  | The time to wait (in seconds) while trying to establish a connection before terminating the attempt and generating an error. | 15
 Command Timeout          | The time to wait (in seconds) while trying to execute a command before terminating the attempt and generating an error.
 Set to zero for infinity. | 30
-Internal Command Timeout | The time to wait (in seconds) while trying to execute a an internal command before terminating the attempt and generating an error. -1 uses CommandTimeout, 0 means no timeout. | -1
+Internal Command Timeout | The time to wait (in seconds) while trying to execute an internal command before terminating the attempt and generating an error. -1 uses CommandTimeout, 0 means no timeout. | -1
 Cancellation Timeout     | The time to wait (in milliseconds) while trying to read a response for a cancellation request for a timed out or cancelled query, before terminating the attempt and generating an error. -1 skips the wait, 0 means infinite wait.
 Introduced in 5.0. | 2000
 Keepalive                | The number of seconds of connection inactivity before Npgsql sends a keepalive query. | 0 (disabled)
 Tcp Keepalive            | Whether to use TCP keepalive with system defaults if overrides isn't specified. | false